About the USFWS Socioeconomic Profiles Tool

 - Fish Technology Centers (FTC)

-Users can explore county-level data on economics, demographics, land use, economic sectors, and other topics.
-Reports can be created to compare or aggregate different areas.
+Users can explore data on economics, demographics, land use, economic sectors, and other topics.
+The tool can be used to compare or aggregate data for different areas.

 Like EPS and PAR, the U.S. Fish and Wildlife Service Socioeconomic Profile tool uses data from the Bureau of Labor Statistics, Bureau of the Census, U.S. Department of Commerce, and other credible public sources.

 What areas are included in the U.S. Fish and Wildlife Service Socioeconomic Profile tool?

 - Census Places (cities/towns)

 What is the purpose of the tool?

 Agency staff and others can use the tool to access socioeconomic data over time, and track changes on individual or multiple Service units.